muneebaashiq/OSST_survival_ML/README.md

 python3 main.py
 ```

-Results are automatically saved after each iteration and will not be recomputed unless the meta.overwrite flag is set to True.
+Results are automatically saved after each iteration in the scores.csv file and will not be recomputed unless the meta.overwrite flag is set to True.